MR-Addict/MR-Addict/README.md

 ##

-You can also have a look on my latest posts
+You can also have a look on my latest posts:

 [![post1](https://raw.githubusercontent.com/MR-Addict/MR-Addict/build/posts/post1.svg)](https://mraddict.one/blog)
 [![post2](https://raw.githubusercontent.com/MR-Addict/MR-Addict/build/posts/post2.svg)](https://mraddict.one/blog)